hooheohee/Project-Mgmt-Tool/README.md

 # Project-Mgmt-Tool
-A project management tool app built with spring boot and react
+A project management tool app built with react/redux, spring boot and mysql, secured by JSON Web Token(JWT).